Tactile-based Exploration, Mapping and Navigation with Collision-Resilient Aerial Vehicles: External Force Estimation and Reaction

-\rev{We begin by estimating the external force on each arm using the acceleration-based method.
-Due to the torsional springs employed at the arm hinge, the arm dynamics can be written as:
+\rev{There are four reference frames $_{a_i}\mathcal{F}, i = 1..4$, for each arm as shown in Fig. \ref{fig:wrench_fbd}.
+Now, considering the $i^{th}$ arm and frame, torque estimate ${\delta}_{\tau_i}^{a_i} \in \mathbb{R}$ can be computed by directly using the angular acceleration and rearranging the arm dynamics equation:

-where $\mathcal{J}_{zz}$ is the inertia of the arm about the $z$ axis, $b$ and $k$ are the damper and spring coefficients respectively and $\theta_i$ is the change in the angle for the $i^{th}$ arm position from its equilibrium.
-The true external torque is denoted by ${\delta}_{\tau_{a_i}} \in \mathbb{R} $ and the corresponding normal external force is ${\delta}_{f_{a_i}} \in \mathbb{R} $.
-As mentioned in \textit{Assumption 3}, the force is converted to torque by assuming a constant distance $l$ from the motor location to the spring center as shown in Fig. \ref{fig:wrench_fbd}.
-Finally, since the arm angle information is obtained from the IMU, the numerical differentiation of this data can be very noisy.
-We thus employ a first order low-pass filter to estimate the force on the $i^{th}$ arm by
+Here $\mathcal{J}_{zz}$ is the inertia of the arm about the rotation axis, $b$ and $k$ are the damper and spring coefficients respectively and $\theta_i$ is the deflection in the angle for the $i^{th}$ arm.
+The corresponding external force can be computed from ${\delta}_{\tau_i}^{a_i} = {\delta}_{f_i}^{a_i} l$ by assuming that the point of application is at the motor center (which is approximately the arm CoM using SolidWorks estimate), at a constant distance $l$ from the spring mounting location as shown by Fig. \ref{fig:wrench_fbd}.
+Finally, a first-order low-pass filter is applied, since acceleration can be noisy, to estimate $\boldsymbol{{\hat{\delta}}^{a_i}_{f_i}} \in \mathbb{R}^2$, in arm frame: where each element corresponds to the components in the direction of the $i^{th}$ arm's basis and $K_I$ denotes the filter gain.} Now the external force on the $i^{th}$ arm in the inertial frame, $\boldsymbol{\hat{\delta}}_{\boldsymbol{f}_i} \in \mathbb{R}^{3}$, can be computed by appropriate rotation (\href{https://arxiv.org/pdf/2305.17217}{Suppl.} B)